If you'd like to live in a greener way, your bathroom is a good place to start.

 Fact number one.
 Most people have way too many products in their bathrooms.
 I used to be guilty of it myself - I'd pop into a shop for something and come out with lots of things, (usually on offer and mostly that I never used).

 To get it green, keep it simple in the bathroom

 This is the number one rule.
-It's easier to clean and cheaper too.
+It's easier to clean which saves a lot of time and it's cheaper too.
 What you save on not buying all the things you don't need can be spent on a few better quality products instead.